 This is a preprint highlighting a research question I have been working on for the past 30 years since I was an undergraduate student.
 This work deals with the principles that underlie sensory function.
 The idea is to develop a fully detailed theory about how the sensory system processes information.
 At the heart of this approach is a single equation of information which allows us to calculate the sensory response measured from a neuron to any time-varying sensory intensity input.
 You can read it here.

-Keywords: theoretical and computational neural systems, information theory, psychophysics, acoustics
+Keywords: Theoretical and computational neuroscience/engineering, information theory, psychophysics, acoustics

 Publications: You can find a list of my publications at here.